AFASSoftware/maquette/docs/component-approach.md

 Maquette itself is not a framework.
 This means it does not force you to structure your application in a certain way.
 Using components however is an obvious and convenient way to structure your application.
-A component is simply an object instance with a `renderMaquette()` function.
+A component by convention an object instance with a `renderMaquette()` function.
 This method can then be called a parent component in their `renderMaquette()` function, thus forming a simple component hierarchy.